Policy document

 (a) Aims

-The Queen's English Society believes that all our country's children, of any racial, ethnic or social group, should receive a thorough grounding in the knowledge and use of English, including grammar, spelling, punctuation, reading and writing for a variety of purposes, legibility, clear speaking, and an acquaintance with some of the great classics of English literature, from a variety of periods.
+The King's English Society believes that all our country's children, of any racial, ethnic or social group, should receive a thorough grounding in the knowledge and use of English, including grammar, spelling, punctuation, reading and writing for a variety of purposes, legibility, clear speaking, and an acquaintance with some of the great classics of English literature, from a variety of periods.
 The levels to be striven for in any area should be clearly defined, and sufficient time allowed in the timetable.
 The following targets should be attainable by the majority of pupils by the time they leave secondary school:-

 1. A reasonably wide general vocabulary, with a knowledge of almost all commonly used words, plus some specialist knowledge of words in subjects studied in detail.